HomeProductivityPdf Editor Apps for Android

 3. WPS Office

 If you juggle documents and spreadsheets alongside PDFs, WPS keeps everything under one roof.
 We used it to convert a Word file to PDF, tweak a few lines, and send it back out without switching apps.
 The PDF editor covers annotation, signing, and basic page tools.
-Ads show up on the free tier, but for an all in one office companion it earns its place.
+The ads on the free tier got heavier in 2026 and can interrupt you mid-task, but for an all in one office companion it still earns its place.

 4. Foxit PDF Editor

 Foxit feels built for people who live in PDFs all day.
-During testing the editing tools were genuinely capable, letting us adjust text and rearrange pages with more confidence than most mobile apps allow.
+During testing the editing tools were genuinely capable, letting us change existing text and rearrange pages with more confidence than most mobile apps allow.
+The 2026 version added OCR and an AI assistant behind the subscription.
 It is a heavier app and the interface takes a moment to learn, but the payoff is desktop grade control.
 Worth a look if you handle documents professionally.

 6. PDFelement